Pasadena Kidnapping Lawyer Near You

 Ready to Protect Your Future?

 Kidnapping allegations demand immediate action.
-Our attorneys stand ready to answer your questions, explain your options, and launch a defense the moment you call.
+Our Pasadena kidnapping defense lawyers stand ready to answer your questions, explain your options, and launch a defense the moment you call.

 We offer free, confidential consultations 24/7 at (626) 416-4668 and can meet you in person at 790 E. Colorado Blvd., 9th Floor, Pasadena, CA 91101 or by secure video.
 The sooner we step in, the stronger the chance to suppress damaging statements, lower bail, or negotiate a reduced charge before trial.